rubenroesti/DDD-2025-Group08/README.md

 ### DDD-2025-Group 08
 Ruben Bähler; Riccardo Assirelli; Lynn Germiquet
-# Silent Messengers: Aminoacid concentration on samples from asteroids Orgueil, Murchison, Ryugu and Bennu
+# Silent Messengers: Amino acid concentration on samples from asteroids Orgueil, Murchison, Ryugu and Bennu

 ### Visualisation
 [Delete this for final delivery] *Upload here your visualisation.
 You can use a screenshots, a video/gif (if you need to show the interaction)*